TheZPerson/forge-hiresfix-swap/README.md

 3. It's probably best keep the original and modified image at same dimensions; backend may or may not like the mismatch on sizes.

 ## Advanced (follow at your own risk)
-I found the default brush weight to be too thick for lineart adjustments.
+I found the default minimum brush weight to be too thick for lineart adjustments.
 This can be fixed by making following change in the file:

 modules_forge/forge_canvas/canvas.js